rasmusvhansen/angularjs-foundation-1-5/README.md

 2. Run git clone https://github.com/rasmusvhansen/angularjs-foundation-1-5
 3. Run npm install in the cloned repository.

+If you want to run in the online ide, you need to:

 0. Go to http://bit.do/ng15 to read (and copy from) this instruction
 1. Create a GitHub account